-Nocturia is a condition whereby a person wakes up one or more times during the night to urinate.
+Nocturia is a condition in Singapore whereby a person wakes up one or more times during the night to urinate.
 It should not be confused with nocturnal enuresis, or bedwetting, which occurs involuntarily and without feeling the urge to urinate.
 Nocturnal enuresis occurs more commonly in children and young adults.
 Nocturia can be isolated or be accompanied by urinary frequency during the day as well.
 Over time, nocturia can negatively affect your overall health and quality of life due to disruptions in, and the resultant lack of, sleep.

 Nocturia is a common condition that affects both men and women, especially those above the age of 40.
 It is also known to be prevalent in women during pregnancy, although the condition will generally resolve itself after giving birth.

 What are the types of nocturia?

 PolyuriaThis is when the body produces an excessive amount of urine (>3000ml) within 24 hours.

 Nocturnal PolyuriaAs the name suggests, nocturnal polyuria describes an overproduction of urine, but only during the night.

 Nocturnal Urinary Frequency (commonly known as nocturia)This refers to frequent night-time urination consisting of small amounts of urine.

 What are the common causes of Nocturia in Singapore?

 The causes of nocturia vary according to the cause.

 Polyuria is typically caused by the overproduction of urine by the kidneys.
 This may be brought about by a high fluid intake or conditions such as untreated diabetes, diabetes insipidus, and gestational diabetes.